pion/webrtc/examples/simulcast/README.md

 # simulcast
 demonstrates of how to handle incoming track with multiple simulcast rtp streams and show all them back.

+The browser will not send higher quality streams unless it has the available bandwidth.
+You can look at the bandwidth estimation in `chrome://webrtc-internals`.
+It is under `VideoBwe` when `Read Stats From: Legacy non-Standard` is selected.

 ## Instructions
 ### Download simulcast
 ```
+export GO111MODULE=on
 go get github.com/pion/webrtc/v3/examples/simulcast
 ```